Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Active View Selection Framework

-\textbf{Pseudo labels and training.} To enhance the model's cross-scene generalization ability, we utilize novel pseudo labels (in Supp.) to better train the downstream model.
-During the view selection, the currently selected views $V^k_{select}$ and a random unselected view are combined as pseudo inputs to train the model, whose GT is ground-plane density maps of crowds covered by $V^k_{select}$ and masked by $V^k_{select}$'s combined FOV masks ($H^k_v$) in the loss.
-Besides, after the view selection, the selected views $V^K_{select}$ of the $F$ selected frames are used for downstream model training.
-In addition to that, we also add pseudo inputs in training, which is a mix of $1$ selected view and $K\!-\!1$ unselected random views, whose pseudo-GT is the $K$ selected views' ground truth ground plane density maps and masked by the intersection of $H^K_v$ and the pseudo input views' combined FOV mask in the loss.
-The ratio of the two kinds of multi-view inputs is 1:1.
-By using pseudo labels, a large number of unlabeled views are included in the model training, significantly improving the model’s generalization abilities. \textit{Both IVS and AVS adopted pseudo labels in the model training.}
+{ To enhance the model's generalization ability, we utilize novel pseudo labels to train the downstream model better.
+During view selection, the currently selected views $V^k_{select}$ and a random unselected view are combined as pseudo inputs to train the model, whose GT is ground-plane density maps of crowds covered by $V^k_{select}$.
+Specifically, as in Fig.~\ref{fig:pseudo_pipeline_during_view_selection}, for the pseudo inputs in the view selection, labeled $k$ views and 1 random view from the remaining unlabeled views will be together as the model's inputs (total $k+1$ views) to obtain the predicted ground-plane density map, and the predicted density map is further masked by the combined FOV mask of the labeled $k$ views.
+The corresponding GT ground-plane density map is constructed from the labeled $k$ views, which is accurate for supervising the prediction masked by the combined FOV of the selected $k$ views.
+Thus, additional unlabeled views can be incorporated into downstream model training, thereby enhancing its generalization to new views.